This is the multi-page printable view of this section. Click here to print.

 Reference

-Since the deprecated API differs for each cluster version, the scope of application and system impact may also differ.
-For detailed explanation, refer to the Kubernetes official documentation > Deprecation Guide.
+Since the deprecated APIs differ for each cluster version, the scope of application and system impact may also vary.
+For detailed information, refer to the Kubernetes Official Documentation > Deprecation Guide.

-To update the cluster and node pool, follow the steps below.
+To update the cluster and node pool, follow these steps.

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engines.
+1. Go to the Service Home page of Kubernetes Engines.

-2. Service Home page, click the Cluster menu.
-Go to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

-3. Click the resource (cluster) to upgrade the version on the Cluster List page.
-You will be taken to the Cluster Details page.
+3. On the Cluster List page, click the resource (cluster) to upgrade the version.
+3. Navigate to the Cluster Details page.

 5. Select the Kubernetes version to upgrade, and click the Confirm button.